FoldingSpace/enfolding/gettingStarted.md

 ![advanced](graphics/advanced_rectangle.gif)
 - ### Show triangles
     Selecting the show triangles option will reveal the triangles created by your grid and node selection.

 (Add in little explanation about the triangles)
-- ### Show maps
+- ### Show Maps
     The show maps option allows you to hide or display your maps.
 All nodes and edges will remain visible.
-- ### Show inputs
+- ### show inputs
     Check or uncheck the show inputs box if you would like to see or hide the distance text boxes as you create new nodes.

 # **Rendering your visualization**
-Once you have added a grid or drawn a few nodes, switch over to the rendering canvas in order to see how your maps are shaping up.
+Once you have added a grid or drawn a few nodes, switch over to the rendering canvas to see how your maps are shaping up.
 You can always return to make any necessary adjustments.

 ## **Map Controls**